kdbanman/kdbanman.github.io/_posts/2016-04-28-mandelgrok.md

 *z<sub>n+1</sub> = z<sub>n</sub><sup>2</sup> + c* (where *z* and *c* are complex numbers)

 You form a sequence by choosing a value for *c*, setting *z<sub>0</sub>* to zero, and computing the subsequent values of *z*.
 Some of those sequences plotted below.
-Each plot is for some value of *c* (I don't remember which), and the y-axis is the distance from *c* to *z<sub>x</sub>*.
+Each plot is for a different value of *c*, and the y-axis is the distance from *c* to *z<sub>x</sub>*.

 ![Sequence 1](https://raw.githubusercontent.com/kdbanman/mandelgrok/gh-pages/sequence_pics/waves3.png)